lhuanyu/SwiftClipper/README.md

 # SwiftClipper

 **This package is basically a Swift translation of the [Clipper Lib](http://www.angusj.com/delphi/clipper.php) authored by Angusj.**
-For the consideration of complexity and performance, some features(like big integer support, line clipping) has  been temporarily removed.
+For the consideration of complexity and performance, some features(like big integer support, line clipping) have been temporarily removed.
 Most codes are reorganized or rewritten in a Swift convention.

 ## Usage